Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 Organization and good standing documents

-Good standing documents are critical to the due diligence process as they describe the company’s legal standing, compliance with regulations, and financial performance.
+Good standing and organizational documents are critical to the due diligence process as they describe the company’s legal standing, compliance with regulations, and financial performance.
 Reviewing these documents can help the buyer verify the legitimacy of the company:

 • Certificate of incorporation or formation – a document that establishes the company as a legal entity and describes its purpose